victosdur/victosdur.github.io/_pages/about.md

 <p>🌱 PhD Student in Mathematics and AI, specifically in the intersection between Topological Data Analysis and Machine Learning.</p>

 <p>🤔 My main interests are: Machine Learning, Deep Learning, Computer Vision, Data Analysis, and Applied AI.
-I am passionate about the use of data analysis techniques and AI tools for high impact applications in fields such as health, which is a topic I am particularly interested in and to which I have dedicated most of my work experience.
+I am passionate about the use of data analysis techniques and AI tools for high impact applications in fields such as health, which is a topic I am particularly interested in and to which I have dedicated most of my work experience.</p>

 </div>